 2. Clothing and Footwear Essentials

 Warm Weather Essentials(Low temperatures above freezing)

 - Hiking Pants — See our men's Hiking Pants Review and Women's Hiking Pants Review reviews.
-Our men's favorite: the Prana Stretch Zion Convertible Pants.
+Our men's favorite: the Prana Brion.
 Our women's favorite: the Marmot Lobo's Convertible Pant - Women's.

 - Hiking Shoes or Boots or Trail Running Shoes — See our Best Hiking Shoe Review and Best Hiking Boots for Men Review.
 Also, see our Best Women's Hiking Shoe Review and Best Women's Hiking Boots Review.